Cold Leads aren’t dead. But they definitely need some defibrillation to start responding again.

-Rather than combing through old list of acquired leads, CRM enables you to take active steps that regenerate positive interest in your old prospects.
-Afterwards, you can also start taking active steps to convert these leads to prospects.
+Rather than combing through the old list of acquired leads, CRM enables you to take active steps that regenerate positive interest in your old prospects.
+Afterward, you can also start taking active steps to convert these leads to prospects.

-In this blog, we will be trying to give definite steps to convert the acquired leads into valuable customers.
+In this blog, we will be trying to give definite steps to convert the acquired leads to valuable customers.
 Even in situations, where they haven’t heard from you in a long time.